fzliu/radient/README.md

 Vector([-3.21440622e-02, -5.10351285e-02,  3.69579904e-02, ...
 ```

-Full write-up on Radient will come later, along with some sample applications.
+Full write-up on Radient will come later, along with some sample applications, so stay tuned.

 ### Supported libraries